ylouis83/webm/README.md

 webm
 ====

-database web key performance monitor
+web monitor for database key performance monitor

 webm was update to webm_v2 version

-webm is a tool that show significant statistic value for databases (key value like redosize,QPS,TPS and so so)
+webm is a tool that show significant statistic value for databases (key value like redosize,QPS,TPS and so on)

 webm support oracle mysql and mongodb at present